Quivira National Wildlife Refuge

-Quivira National Wildlife Refuge is located in south central Kansas near the town of Stafford.
-It lies mostly in northeastern Stafford County, but small parts extend into southwestern Rice and northwestern Reno Counties.
+Quivira National Wildlife Refuge in south central Kansas, United States, is a wildlife refuge that includes rare inland marshes.
+Located near the town of Stafford, it lies mostly in northeastern Stafford County, but small parts extend into southwestern Rice and northwestern Reno Counties.
 Its proximity to the Central Flyway migration route and the salt marshes on the refuge combine to endow the refuge with a large variety of birds.
 Many of these birds are uncommon in other parts of Kansas or even the central part of the continent.

 On January 29, 2008, Quivira NWR and Cheyenne Bottoms Wildlife Area were jointly named as one of the 8 Wonders of Kansas.
 Quivira NWR is one of 29 places in the United States on the Ramsar list as a wetland of international importance.

-Quivira - City of Gold
+Name

 The name Quivira derives from a fabled Native American city of gold.
 In 1541 Spanish conquistador Francisco Vásquez de Coronado led an expedition onto the Great Plains of Kansas searching for wealth.
 He spent a month with the Quivirans, the ancestors of the Wichita tribe, but returned to New Mexico without finding any gold.